Bandwidth/bandwidth.github.io/webrtc/methods/sessions/addParticipantToSession.md

 | Parameter                   | Description
 |:----------------------------|:--------------------------------------------------------------------------------------------------
 | sessionId                   | Session the subscriptions are associated with.
-| participants                | Subset of participants to subscribe to in the session.
+| participants                | IDs of Participants publishing media to be subscribed to, optionally including a subset of stream aliases.
 Optional.